umarl/wasp-server/README.md

 # Wasp Server

-A [Godot](https://godotengine.org) addon that leverages the signal functionality to provide easier use of websockets.
-You create a listener to a message type and, when one is received, it will automatically call the function on the assigned object.
+A [Godot](https://godotengine.org) addon that uses Signals to facilitate the use of WebSocket with JSON.
+You create a listener to message type and, when one is received, it will call the function on the assigned object.
-It's built on top of signals and you can use functionalities that are available to it, such as bindings, oneshot connections, etc.
+It's built on top of signals and you can use features that are available to it, such as bindings, oneshot connections, etc.

 Compatible with Godot Engine 3.3.x.
 A client version will be available in the future.

+## How can this help me?

+If you are working with websockets/json and the messages have an identifier for what type of data they contain, it will make handling messages just as like using regular signals.
+You chose a port, tell the name of the type field and then add a listener for each type.

+If you're going to exchange lots of binary messages, messages that are not valid jsons, or if they don't have a common identifier, this addon won't help you very much.

 ## How to use it